isabella232/help-7/gitbook/superquery/git-integrations/add-commit-messages.md

 Finally, write a message for your commit that succinctly explains the changes you made to your query from the last commit.

-Once you write the message, click "Ok" to commit the changes and your message to your Github repo.
+Once you write the message, click "Ok" to commit the changes and your message to your GitHub repository.

 <!-- markdownlint-disable-next-line -->
 ![](<../.gitbook/assets/image (46).png>)

-When opening your Git repo and going to the appropriate Board, you should see your commit message next to the query tab you modified:
+When opening your Git repository and going to the appropriate Board, you should see your commit message next to the query tab you modified:

 <!-- markdownlint-disable-next-line -->
 ![](<../.gitbook/assets/image (45).png>)